epicserg/phisSim/README.md

 The proof of concept of akka clustering possiblities

-This is a follwer/woorker pattern based cluster on akka.
+This is a leader/follower pattern based cluster on akka.

 The cluster should compute phisical simulations.
 The core project is for creating and routing tasks and acts as a cluster seed.

-The worker project computes.
+The worker(follower) project computes the given tasks.
+You can add many followers.

 Shared is for holding common code.